 Key Points to Understand in Social Media Marketing

 - Have a plan with realistic goals.
 Decide how you will measure progress and set goals.
 Examine pages belonging to organizations similar to your own to observe their numbers of fans/followers, posts, engagement, etc. Consider how social media can play a role in event attendance, registrations, purchases, or other measurable items.

 - Social media is not an island.
-It must be integrated as part of your communications and marketing plan, which possibly includes websites, print pieces, mass media, and other forms of communication.
+It must be integrated as part of your overall communications and marketing strategy, which possibly includes websites, print pieces, mass media, and other forms of communication.

 - This is a slow process.
 It takes time to establish your fan base/followers, and even longer to see appreciable results.
 Once well established, however, it can be a very powerful tool.